 Picture Rating

-You can use picture ratings to store information on photographs' quality.
-Naturally, this is something purely subjective, but it will help you in finding your best pictures.
+Use ratings to store information on photographs' quality.
+Picture ratings are shown as stars on photos' thumbnails in the Browser and the Filmstrip.
+Naturally, ratings are purely subjective, but they will help you find your best pictures later.